Economic Policy Centre Advisory Board

 She was formerly the Director of Development for Derry City Council, the second largest Local Authority in Northern Ireland and in 2011 led the bidding team to secure the inaugural title of UK City of Culture.
 She has over 20 years employment experience in the areas of social and economic regeneration and European Programmes in the public, private and third sectors.

-She is a graduate of the University of Ulster with a BA (Hons) from Magee and MSc from Jordanstown.
+She is a graduate of Ulster University with a BA (Hons) from Magee and MSc from Jordanstown.

 Head of First Trust Bank